keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 * **IO** as in synchronous operations against disk access and network boundaries.
 * **Presence** as some functions may not produce anything for some inputs.
 * **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input.
-* **Correctness** requiring sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls.
+* **Correctness** requires sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls.
 * **Implicit input** in the form of configuration, feature flags and ramps, A/B test assignment, or other inputs that aren't themselves explicitly provided as part of an API boundary or client interaction.
 * **Implicit output** in the form of logging and metrics, as well as exceptions and other faults.
 * **State** representing change over time and how it propagates across a program's architecture.
 Implicit inputs and outputs together constitute a form of state.